bartguz/tqpas/README.md

 - when leaving details view, all its services will be destroyed, freeing memory
 - details view could easily use a more detailed model, and list only minimal model

-#### v2 and v3
+#### v2, v3, v4
+Additional implementations of state management.
+They are meant to highlight various approaches.
 "v2" - implementation, where everything is based on central employees list storage.
 It makes code a bit simpler but makes the details component directly dependent on it.
 GET single employee endpoint is useless in this approach.
-To see how it works, please write in the address bar '/offboarding-v2' - this will lead to the main list equivalent.
 "v3" - similar to above, but based on ngrx component store.
 I tried to avoid one massive store file, so some logic remains in subservices, like offboarding service.

-If I was to use libraries, these approaches could be replaced by some kind of store.
+"v4" - as a last touch, I also added global ngrx store.
+I was speeding to deliver this one, so it may be a bit less polished.

+To access any of these versions, please navigate to '/offboarding-v2', '/offboarding-v3' or '/offboarding-v4'

 ### app & libraries:
 The app is divided into packages, and tsconfig paths are used to reference their contents.